kolirt/vue-web3-auth/README.md

 ### Custom rpc provider

-By default, the package uses the w3m rpc provider.
+By default, the package uses the walletconnect rpc provider.
 If you want to use a custom rpc from the chain, you can set the `enableCustomProvider` option to true.

 ```ts
 app.use(createWeb3Auth({